ronpang/WIZnet-HK_Ron/IOT platform/bigiot/README.md

-# IOT platform
-All IOT platforms are required to use different kind of network application protocol to ensure the data could be safe to delivery.

-Normally, it would use the following methods to create
-1. MQTT protocol
-2. HTML protocol

-This section provides template reference source code for each platforms

 ## BigIOT net (Basic)
 This IOT platform is one of the Chinese IOT platform.
 It used the TCP communication to transmit command directly to the IOT platform.
 - Code: [Bigiot reference code][link-bigiot_code]